rails/rails/guides/source/autoloading_and_reloading_constants.md

 On reload, `config.user_model` would be pointing to a stale object, because the reloaded `User` class would not be reset in the engine configuration.
 Therefore, edits to `User` would be missed by the engine.

-In order to play well with reloadable application code, the engine instead needs users to configure the _name_ of that class:
+In order to play well with reloadable application code, the engine instead needs applications to configure the _name_ of that class:

 ```ruby
 # config/initializers/my_engine.rb